The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

-The best-fit for each planet, the signal at 184 days, and the RV residuals are displayed in Fig.~\ref{udry:fig4}.
-The best-fit parameters can be found in Table \ref{HD20003_tab-mcmc-Summary_params}.
-A careful look at the activity indicators, \logrhk, BIS SPAN and FWHM, after removing the long-period signal induced by the stellar magnetic cycle, reveals no significant peaks that match the planetary signals found in our analysis (see Fig.~\ref{app:figHD20003}).
+The best-fit for each inner planet, the signal at 184 days, and the RV residuals are displayed in Fig.\,\ref{udry:fig4}.
+The best-fit parameters can be found in Table\,\ref{HD20003_tab-mcmc-Summary_params}.
+A careful look at the activity indicators, \logrhk, BIS SPAN and FWHM, after removing the long-period signal induced by the stellar magnetic cycle, reveals no significant peaks that match the planetary signals found in our analysis (see Fig.\,\ref{app:figHD20003}).
 We are therefore confident that those signals are not induced by stellar activity.

-The correlation between the activity index \logrhk\, and the RV residuals when removing all the detected signals except the magnetic cycle effect can be seen in the left panel of Fig.~\ref{udry:fig4.1}.
-Note that this correlation is considered in the model we used to fit the RV data.
+The correlation between the activity index \logrhk\ and the RV residuals when removing all the detected signals except the magnetic cycle effect can be seen in the left panel of Fig.\,\ref{udry:fig4.1}.
+Note that this dependence in activity is included in our model when adjusting the long-period Keplerian.